 Some money realities bite.
 Hard.
-The majority of people can’t make a living wage.
+The majority of people don’t make a living wage.
 The financial crisis of ten years past disproportionally dicked over millennials.
 Credit cards destroy lives.
 Student loans are a ridiculous burden for young people.
-Religiously saving money feels like eating a permanent sardine sandwich (while spending money tastes like gold-leafed gummy bears).
+Religiously saving money feels like eating a permanent shit sandwich (while spending money tastes like gold-leafed gummy bears).

 Sometimes I just wanna throw my arms up in the air, cause a scene, and say to hell with it all.

 WELL, DO I EVER HAVE NEWS THAT WILL SEND TINGLES STRAIGHT DOWN TO YOUR NETHERS: